 -

-… Now, look forward to a delightful tour, knowing you are in the capable hands of a friendly and professional tour guide.
-Enjoy eventful, informative, and relaxing excursions in our luxurious Mercedes or VW Minivans.
+… Now, anticipate a delightful tour, confident in the capable hands of a friendly and professional guide, who will lead you on engaging, informative, and relaxing excursions in our luxurious Mercedes or VW Minivans.

-- Irschenberg - Soon, we arrive at ‘Mount Irschenberg,’ offering the most stunning viewpoint from a German motorway.
-This route, constructed in the mid-1930s as a “panoramic motorway,” was part of National Socialist propaganda, showcasing the landscape’s beauty as a staged “German Homeland.”
+- Irschenberg - Soon, we arrive at ‘Mount Irschenberg’, offering the most stunning motorway view in Germany.
+This route, constructed in the mid-1930s as a “panoramic motorway”, was part of National Socialist propaganda, showcasing the landscape’s beauty as “German Homeland”.

 -

-Lake Chiemsee - Shortly after, we reach Bavaria’s largest lake, Lake Chiemsee, following another breathtaking view.
-Near the beach is Germany’s first motorway rest area from 1937/38, which the US Army used as a recreation center until 2003.
-An abandoned boat dock still recalls this era.
+Lake Chiemsee - Shortly after, we reach Bavaria’s largest lake, Lake Chiemsee.
+Near the beach is Germany’s first motorway rest area from 1937/38, used by the US Army as a recreation center until 2003.
+An old boat dock remains as a reminder of this era.

-We soon leave the motorway and travel along the “German Alpine Road,” arguably the most beautiful mountain road in the northern Alpine region. - St. Bartholomew’s Church - No road or hiking trail encircles the 8 km (5 mile) long Lake Königssee, surrounded by towering rock walls.
-The popular destination on the west bank, featuring the famous pilgrimage chapel St. Bartholomä and the former hunting lodge with “The world’s most idyllic” beer garden, is accessible only by historic electric boats gliding silently along.
+Leaving the motorway, we travel along the “German Alpine Road”, renowned as the most beautiful mountain road in the northern Alpine region. - St. Bartholomew’s Church - No road or hiking trail encircles the 8 km (5 mile) Lake Königssee, surrounded by towering rock walls.
+The popular destination on the west bank, featuring the famous pilgrimage chapel St. Bartholomä and the former hunting lodge with “The world’s most idyllic” beer garden, is accessible only by historic electric boats.

-Experience the renowned Echo of Lake Königssee on an impressive 35-minute cruise and admire the formidable Mount Watzmann East Wall and a ‘sleeping witch’!
+Experience the renowned Echo of Lake Königssee on a 35-minute cruise and admire the formidable Mount Watzmann East Wall and a ‘sleeping witch’!

 SKIP-THE-LINE Tickets Lake Königssee Cruise (2025):